Bennotsi-MTG/Doomsday-Codex/limits/limitations_index.md

 -> DR, IC, DR, CB, BW                  BBB+BBR1+X  (7+X)  9+X Storm

 CB in play.
 Cantrip in hand:
--> DR, IC, DR, CB, ToA                 BBB+B+X     (4+X)  8+X Storm
+-> DR, IC, DR, CB, ToA                 BBB+BB+X    (4+X)  8+X Storm
 ```

-The general concept to remember is that our main method of mana increase
+The general concept to remember is that our main method of fast mana generation
 is DR. This means we need both B to enable the casting of these rituals
 and also R available to cast BW at the end.
 Alternatively if you are aiming for
 a LM pile you need U to help cast him.
 As all our cantrips are not affected we